Skip to main content

 Also known as: GB/FB ratio, batted-ball profile

-Ground ball versus fly ball tendency describes the overall shape of a hitter's batted-ball distribution — whether their typical attack angle produces mostly grounders, a balanced mix, or mostly fly balls — as a single profile rather than one isolated rate.
+Ground ball versus fly ball tendency describes the overall shape of a hitter's batted-ball distribution.
+This means whether their typical attack angle produces mostly grounders, a balanced mix, or mostly fly balls.
+This means as a single profile rather than one isolated rate.

-Ground ball rate and line drive rate each describe one slice of a hitter's outcomes; tendency looks at the full distribution together to characterize a hitter's overall swing-plane bias.
-A hitter whose grounders vastly outnumber their fly balls is telling a different mechanical story than one with a roughly even split or one skewed heavily toward fly balls, and that overall shape is often more diagnostic than any single rate viewed alone — two hitters can share an identical line-drive rate while having very different ground-ball-to-fly-ball ratios on their remaining batted balls.
+Ground ball rate and line drive rate each describe one slice of a hitter's outcomes.
+Tendency looks at the full distribution together to characterize a hitter's overall swing-plane bias.
+A hitter whose grounders vastly outnumber their fly balls is telling a different mechanical story than one with a roughly even split or one skewed heavily toward fly balls.
+That overall shape is often more diagnostic than any single rate viewed alone.
+This means two hitters can share an identical line-drive rate.
+At the same time, having very different ground-ball-to-fly-ball ratios on their remaining batted balls.

 Tendency is driven primarily by average attack angle and its consistency.
-A hitter whose barrel consistently arrives with a slightly negative or flat angle skews heavily toward grounders; one whose barrel consistently arrives steep skews toward fly balls and pop-ups.
-A hitter with wide swing-to-swing variability in attack angle produces a scattered, inconsistent profile rather than a clear tendency in either direction, which is itself useful diagnostic information about mechanical repeatability.
+A hitter whose barrel reliably arrives with a slightly negative or flat angle skews heavily toward grounders.
+One whose barrel reliably arrives steep skews toward fly balls and pop-ups.
+A hitter with wide swing-to-swing variability in attack angle produces a scattered, uneven profile rather than a clear tendency in either direction.
+This is itself useful diagnostic information about mechanical repeatability.

-Tendency isn't inherently good or bad in either direction — a contact-oriented hitter using the whole field may deliberately favor a flatter, grounder-friendly profile to beat a shift, while a power hitter's profile skewing toward fly balls is consistent with (though not proof of) a productive, on-plane attack angle.
+Tendency isn't inherently good or bad in either direction.
+This means a contact-oriented hitter using the whole field may deliberately favor a flatter, grounder-friendly profile to beat a shift.
+At the same time, a power hitter's profile skewing toward fly balls is consistent with (though not proof of) a productive, on-plane attack angle.
 Reading tendency alongside hard-hit rate and line drive rate together gives a much fuller picture than any one number alone.

 His batted-ball profile shifted from grounder-heavy to a more even mix over the season, tracking closely with the attack-angle correction he made to his swing.